 Skip to content

-This page lets you convert blood glucose between mmol/L and mg/dL, and translate HbA1c into estimated average glucose (eAG), with IFCC conversion included — instantly, with no buttons to click.
-Clinical reference ranges for fasting glucose, OGTT, and HbA1c are also provided below, based on ADA diagnostic thresholds.
+Convert blood glucose between mmol/L (Australia, Europe) and mg/dL (United States), and translate HbA1c into estimated average glucose (eAG) and IFCC units — instantly.
+Diagnostic reference ranges for fasting glucose, OGTT and HbA1c are shown below.

 HbA1c ↔ Estimated Average Glucose

-Note: HbA1c may be unreliable in conditions that affect red blood cell turnover, including haemoglobinopathies (e.g. thalassaemia trait), iron deficiency anaemia, recent transfusion, chronic kidney disease, and pregnancy.
-In these settings, fructosamine or continuous glucose monitoring may be more appropriate.
+When HbA1c may be unreliable: conditions that affect red-cell turnover — haemoglobinopathies (e.g. thalassaemia trait), iron-deficiency anaemia, recent transfusion, chronic kidney disease and pregnancy.
+In these settings fructosamine or continuous glucose monitoring may be more appropriate.

 Reference Ranges — Fasting Glucose, OGTT & HbA1c

-The table below summarises commonly used diagnostic thresholds for fasting glucose, 2-hour OGTT, and HbA1c in non-pregnant adults.
-The fasting glucose thresholds shown follow ADA criteria; WHO criteria define impaired fasting glucose at a slightly higher cutoff of 6.1–6.9 mmol/L (110–125 mg/dL).
+Commonly used diagnostic thresholds for non-pregnant adults.
+Fasting glucose thresholds follow ADA criteria; WHO criteria define impaired fasting glucose at a slightly higher cutoff of 6.1–6.9 mmol/L (110–125 mg/dL).

 Fasting Plasma Glucose